-Limited Audit ~ University of Massachusetts, Dartmouth
+Limited Audit ~ University of Pittsburgh

-NEH awarded grant BH-272369-20 to University of Massachusetts, Dartmouth (the "University") to support two one-week workshops for 72 school teachers to explore abolitionism and the Underground Railroad in the port city of New Bedford, Massachusetts.
-We initiated a limited audit of the University's records related to the grant award.
+NEH awarded grant EH-281254-21 to University of Pittsburgh (the "University") to support a two-week institute for 25 higher education faculty that would bring a transnational perspective to Afro-Latin American and Afro-Latinx cultures in the United States.
+We initiated a limited audit of the organization's records related to the grant award.

-The principal objectives of this limited audit are to determine whether (1) expenditures related to the grant award were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards, (for grants and cooperative agreements issued December 26, 2014 or later) and the specific terms of the grant award; and (2) the University implemented proper control over the administration of the NEH award in accordance with minimum standards prescribed in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The principal objectives of this limited audit are to determine whether (1) expenditures related to the grant award were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards to Organizations (for grants and cooperative agreements issued December 26, 2014 or later), and the specific terms of the grant award; and (2) the University implemented proper control over the administration of the NEH grant award in accordance with minimum standards prescribed in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.